8 January 2018

 “I’m feeling more and more comfortable here in Tauranga; I’m making more connections and it’s starting to feel like home here.
 But I’m also really attached to Timor Leste.”

 His future in unpredictable, but he has another year of study before he has to figure out what is in store.
-For the time being, David is excited about another Kiwi summer, a possible trip back to Timor Leste and an upcoming trip to Northland with his girlfriend.
+For the time being, David is excited about another Kiwi summer, a possible trip back to Timor Leste and learning how to sail.

 Want to learn more about studying in tauranga?